cisagov/decider/docs/user_guide_3_0_0/user-guide.md

 ### Usage {.unlisted}

-1. **Close Cart** - Closes the cart
+1. **Close Cart Panel** - Closes the cart panel
 2. **Edit Name** - Allows naming the cart _(changes name of exported files + saved / loaded cart)_
-3. **Save Cart to .json** - Saves the contents of the cart as a JSON file
+3. **Save to .json File** - Saves the contents of the cart as a JSON file
-4. **Load Cart from .json** - Loads a prior-saved JSON cart file
+4. **Load from .json File** - Loads a prior-saved JSON cart file
 5. **Export to Docx Table** - Creates a Microsoft Word DOCX file containing a table of the Tactics / Techniques mapped and their mapping rationales
-6. **Export to ATT&amp;CK Navigator** - Creates a [MITRE ATT&amp;CK&reg; Navigator](https://mitre-attack.github.io/attack-navigator/) layer with cart entries highlighted.
+6. **Export to ATT&amp;CK Navigator Layer** - Creates a [MITRE ATT&amp;CK&reg; Navigator](https://mitre-attack.github.io/attack-navigator/) layer with cart entries highlighted.
 The mapping rationales are also added to the Navigator layer in the form of comments
 7. **View Suggested Techniques** - A cart-wide variant of the Technique Success Page > _Frequently Appears With_ listing
-8. **Close Cart** _(has confirmation screen)_ - Deletes / closes the cart.
+8. **Empty Cart** _(has confirmation screen)_ - Deletes the cart.
 Make sure you saved to a JSON before clicking this - otherwise the cart is irrecoverable
 9. **Cart Entry** - A mapped Technique + Tactic combo
     - **App Success Page** - Takes you to the Technique Success Page for this entry
     - **Delete** - Removes this entry from your cart